Snow Storm Xavier Paralyses Belarus

 For some time, the roads out of Minsk were completely closed.
 It was impossible to get from towns to the periphery of the capital such Dziarzhinsk and Fanipol’ to Minsk or back.
 Circulation on the main street in Minsk, the prospect, came to a complete still-stand during the rush hour.

 Many people had to sleep at work or were forced to stay overnight with friends in the centre.
-As there were no buses running, the metro had to be temporary closed because it was so overcrowded.
+As there were no buses running, the metro had to be temporarily closed because it was so overcrowded.
 Those who could, left their cars at works and tried to get home by public transport.
 This turned out to be difficult, however, when only metro and regional trains could operate.

 Thousands forced to spend the night in their cars